 To Know You Is to Trust You (or Is It?)

 Some people engender trust immediately.
-Most don’t.
-Those who do have a special way about them: They exude self-confidence, and they connect and contribute.
-Others we need to get to know before we trust them or need to find out if others trust them.
+They have a special way about them: They exude self-confidence, and they connect and contribute.
+With most people, we need to get to know them before we trust them, or we need to find out if others trust them.
 And there are still others we would never trust.